By Rick Steves and Gene Openshaw

-Some people actually try to "do" Rome in a day.
-Crazy as that sounds, if all you have is a day, it's one of the most exciting days Europe has to offer.
+Some people actually try to “do” Rome in a day.
+Crazy as that sounds, if all you have is a day, it’s one of the most exciting days Europe has to offer.
 Start at 8:30 at the Colosseum.
-Then explore the Forum, hike over Capitol Hill, and cap your "Caesar Shuffle" with a visit to the Pantheon.
+Then explore the Forum, hike over Capitoline Hill, and cap your “Caesar Shuffle” with a visit to the Pantheon.
 After a quick lunch, taxi to the Vatican Museum (the lines usually die down mid-afternoon, or you can reserve a visit online in advance).
-See the Vatican Museum and take a short-cut from the Sistine Chapel directly into St. Peter's Basilica.
-Taxi back to Campo de' Fiori for dinner.
+See the Vatican Museum, then St. Peter’s Basilica (open until 19:00 April–Sept).
+Taxi back to Campo de’ Fiori for dinner.
 Finish your day lacing together all the famous floodlit spots.
 Note: This busy plan is possible only if you ace the line-avoidance tricks outlined in my Rome guidebook.

 Rome in Two to Three Days

-On the first day, do the "Caesar Shuffle" from the Colosseum to the Forum, then over Capitol Hill to the Pantheon.
+On the first day, do the “Caesar Shuffle” from the Colosseum to the Forum, then over Capitoline Hill to the Pantheon.
 After a siesta, join the locals strolling from Piazza del Popolo to the Spanish Steps.
-On the second day, see Vatican City (St. Peter's, climb the dome, tour the Vatican Museum).
-Have dinner on the atmospheric Campo de' Fiori, then walk to the Trevi Fountain and Spanish Steps.
-With a third day, add the Borghese Gallery (reservations required) and the National Museum of Rome.
+On the second day, see Vatican City (St. Peter’s, climb the dome, tour the Vatican Museum).
+Have dinner on the atmospheric Campo de’ Fiori, then walk to the Trevi Fountain and Spanish Steps.
+With a third day, add the Borghese Gallery (reservations required) and the Capitoline Museums.

 Rome in Seven Days

 Rome is a great one-week getaway.
 Its sights can keep even the most fidgety traveler well entertained for a week.

 Morning — National Museum of Rome and the nearby Baths of Diocletian.
-Afternoon — "Dolce Vita Stroll” (outlined in my guidebook) followed immediately by the Trastevere Walk.
+Afternoon — the “Dolce Vita Stroll” (outlined in my guidebook) followed immediately by the Trastevere Walk.
 Enjoy dinner in Trastevere.

 Side-trip to Ostia Antica (closed Mon).
-In the evening, follow my book’s “Heart of Rome” walk from Campo de' Fiori to the Spanish Steps to enjoy the after-dark scene.
+In the evening, follow my book’s “Heart of Rome” walk from Campo de’ Fiori to the Spanish Steps to enjoy the after-dark scene.